-The same names can be defined in multiple modules: names are qualified with the name of the module.
+The same names can be defined in multiple modules.
+This is possible because in practice names are qualified with the name of the module.
 The names defined in the Btree module are, in full:

 - Btree.BTree

 - Btree.Leaf

 - Btree.Node

 - Btree.insert

 - Btree.toList

 - Btree.toTree